Marconiusiii/BallsToTheWheel/README.md

 ## What is Roulette?

 Roulette is a common casino game found around the world.
 It consists of a table that has 36 numbers laid out in a grid configuration 12 numbers across and 3 rows deep.
-The numbers 1-36 alternate between Red and Black, and there are two green spaces next to the first row of numbers for the 0 and Double-0.
+The odd numbers between 1-10 and 19-28 are Red, while the odd numbers between 11-19 and 29-36 are Black, creating an alternating Red/Black pattern across the span of numbers, and there are two green spaces next to the first row of numbers for the 0 and Double-0.

 Surrounding this grid of numbers are boxes and areas in which specific outside bets can be made.
 Players can make Inside bets by placing chips directly on any number, or using any of the inside betting methods, plus they can bet on any of the outside betting boxes.